 |Brief Program Information Guide for Mentees|

 |Complete Program Information Guide for Mentees|

 |Brief Program Information Guide for Mentors|

 The ASU Commission on the Status of Women in partnership with the ASU Staff Council is pleased to announce the dates for the 2015 ASU CSW/SC Professional Development Conference.
 The conference will take place at all four campuses and will feature a wide variety of one hour workshops and professional development programs.
 The conference is completely free of charge and is open to all current ASU faculty, staff and students.
 Registration for the event will open in August and first access to registration will be provided to subscribers of the CSW listserv.
 To join the listserv, email "join CSW list" to email@example.com.

 Dedicated to Education and Empowerment, the CSW is pleased to present the CSW Workshop & Professional Development Resource Center.
 On this site, you will find resources from a variety of CSW professional development workshop and conference sessions conducted in the past few years, including powerpoints and handouts.
 Visit our CSW Professional Development Resource Center today!
-To access materials and videos from the 2012 CSW Professional Development Conference, visit PDC 2012 Center.

 If you would like to receive periodic announcements on upcoming CSW events, programs, and workshops, join the CSW Communication listserv.
 You can join by e-mailing "Join CSW Listserv" to Karen.Engler@asu.edu.
 Join today!